Subspace method based on neural networks for eigenvalue problems: Numerical experiments

-where $\mathcal{H}_n$ is Hermite polynomials \cite{atakishiev1990difference}.
-We solve the first \( 15 \) eigenpairs of 2D decoupled harmonic oscillator using R-SNN.
-Since $\Omega$ is $\mathbb{R}^2$, the Hermite-Gauss integration scheme is chosen to compute the unbounded integral, with 99 integration points in each dimension.
-In training part, we take $\epsilon=10^{-2}$.
+For using SNN-EP to solve the 2D decoupled harmonic oscillator above, since $\rm\Omega$ is $\mathbb{R}^2$, the Hermite-Gauss integration scheme is chosen to compute the unbounded integral, with $99$ integration points in each dimension.
+In the training part, we take $\epsilon=10^{-2}$.
 In the dimensionality reduction part, we take $\gamma=10^{-10}$.

-The dimension of the reduced subspace and the relative errors of the first 15 eigenvalues under different initial dimension $M$ are presented in Figure 3.
-It can be observed that when the original dimension of the subspace is small, the dimension of the reduced subspace increases significantly with the increase of $M$.
-At this stage, the relative errors of the first 15 eigenvalues rapidly decay to below $10^{-11}$.
-When $M$ reaches 900, the increase in the dimension of the reduced subspace slows down significantly and the relative errors of the first 15 eigenvalues remain almost unchanged.
-Therefore, we only show results obtained by setting $M=900$ for both R-SNN and DRM-M.
+The dimension of the reduced subspace and the relative errors of the smallest 15 eigenvalues obtained by using different $M$ are presented in Figure 2.
+It can be observed that when $M$ is small, the dimension of the reduced subspace $K$ increases significantly with the increase of $M$.
+At this stage, the relative errors of the smallest $15$ eigenvalues rapidly decay to below $10^{-11}$.
+When $M$ reaches $900$, the increase of the dimension of the reduced subspace $K$ slows down significantly and the relative errors of the smallest $15$ eigenvalues remain almost unchanged.
+Therefore, we only show results obtained by setting $M=900$ for both SNN-EP and DRM-M.

-The relative errors of the first 15 eigenpairs obtained using R-SNN and DRM-M with the dimension of the original subspace $M=900$ are presented in Table 6.
-Table 7 provides the number of epochs for various $M$.
-Here, it is evident that our accuracy is significantly superior to the results of DRM-M with far fewer epochs.
-Additionally, results from other studies for the same example are also considered.
-An accuracy of $10^{-2}$ is achieved using machine learning methods based on Monte Carlo integration, as demonstrated in \cite{PhysRevA.}.
-Furthermore, our accuracy surpasses that of \cite{WANG2024112928}, which employs numerical integration based on TNN to achieve high-precision calculations.
-Compared to \cite{WANG2024112928}, which requires 500,000 epochs, our method achieves the desired accuracy with only 20 epochs.
+The relative errors of the smallest $15$ eigenpairs obtained using SNN-EP and DRM-M with $M=900$ are presented in Table \ref{tab:hs_table}.
+Table \ref{tab:hs_table_epoch} provides the number of epochs needed for our method SNN-EP with various $M$.
+Here, it is evident that the accuracy obtained by SNN-EP is significantly superior to that obtained by DRM-M, while SNN-EP requires far fewer epochs than DRM-M. Furthermore, our results are also superior to the existing results in literature.
+For example, an accuracy of $10^{-2}$ is achieved using machine learning methods based on Monte Carlo integration, as demonstrated in \cite{PhysRevA.}.
+Additionally, our accuracy surpasses that of \cite{WANG2024112928}, which employs numerical integration based on TNN to achieve high-precision calculations.
+Compared to \cite{WANG2024112928}, which requires $500,000$ epochs, our method achieves the desired accuracy with only $20$ epochs.